Czechitas-podklady-WEB/daweb-vyuka/pokrocily-js/inner-html/lesson.md

 ## Mandatory home reading

 To better prepare you for the life of a badass professional programmer, from this lesson onwards we are going to write the mandatory home readings in English.
-Even if you do not aspire for a professional career in programming, even if you just want to be a hobbyist, you will not be able to avoid English for long.
-It slowly sneaks in with variable names but the road goes much further.
+Even if you do not aspire for a professional career in programming and just want to be a hobbyist, you will not be able to avoid English for long.
+It slowly sneaks in with your variable names but the road continues much further.

 - Most of good courses, articles and video tutorials are in English.
 - Most helpful books about programming are written in English.